 Emulator Suite in your local workflows

-Your prototype and test workflow can make use of the Local Emulator Suite in two ways:
+Your prototype and test workflow can make use of the Local Emulator Suite in three ways:

-- Using the Firebase Test SDK, you can work in a Node.js environment with mocha as test runner.
+- Unit Tests: using the Firebase Test SDK, you can write unit tests in Node.js using the mocha test runner.
 The Test SDK provides several convenience methods for loading Security Rules, flushing the local database between tests, and managing synchronous interaction with the emulators.
-It's great for writing simple tests for Security Rules that don't depend on your app's logic.
+It's great for writing simple tests for database interactions that don't depend on your app's logic.

 Which Firebase features and platforms are supported?